equivalent/scrapbook2/archive/blogs/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.md

 `/home/centos` well that's ok just make sure you change any of the lines in the script bellow to whatever is your EC2 user home folder.

-I was told that a good practictice in WordPress project is just to commit and deploy changes of a template (in our case `my-application/wp-content/themes/mytheme/`).
+I was told that a good practice in WordPress project is just to commit and deploy changes of a template (in our case `my-application/wp-content/themes/mytheme/`).
 Therefore this article is not dealing with syncing up plugins or assets.
-Just purly deployng changes of a Wordpress template.
+Just purely deployng changes of a Wordpress template.

 ## Setup